 So now that we have discussed the pros of owning rental property let’s move on to some cons and there are many.
 But I won’t bore you with all of them, just a few that will cause much stress in your daily life as being a landlord.

 Cons Of Owning Rental Property

 The first con we are going to talk about and the most important is when a tenant does not pay the rent on time or refuses to pay the rent at all.
-This can be really frustrating to an owner because the mortgage payment to the bank still have to be paid unless you paid cash for the property.
+This can be really frustrating to an owner because the mortgage payment to the bank still has to be paid unless you paid cash for the property.
 Then kudos to you.
-But most people don’t have those type of funds.
+But most people don’t have those types of funds.

 This alone can place a landlord in the red for a very long time.
 And now the property is empty and repairs have to be completed for future tenants.
 In addition to this, you’re already $3300 dollars in the hole and you haven’t even added in the repair bills.
 That includes cleaning or buying new carpet, interior painting, lawn care, possibly appliance replacement and plumbing repairs, just to name a few.

 Well, the answer to that question could still be yes or a definite no.

 Maybe you feel the pros and cons of owning rental property outweigh the risk.
 On the other hand, the choice is yours and I’m only here to assist you in making the right choices, base on facts and good information.

 After all, I didn’t even mention the emergency repair calls during the nighttime hours.
 But with all that said, the real estate business can be profitable if done correctly by screening and checking the credit of your future tenants and inspecting your property at least once a month.

 My Advice To Rental Property Owners

 Upon purchasing rental properties have a plan of how long you intend to keep the property.
 Purchase a property that is in fair to good condition and the appraisal value is much more than the purchase price.
 That way, as soon as you complete the repairs, the appraised value will immediately increase on the property.